StaySafeGeneva/StaySafeGeneva.github.io/pages/Gilcompa.md

 ## Why?
 Which are the group of accidents with more ocurrence?
-From the pareto rule,
+To focus our research, we will mainly focus on the three type of accidents with more ocurrence.
 > ## Three main accident group: Drift, Collision and Parking accidents!
 ![Image](../img/acc_group.png)